-Diabetes and hypertension are the two main causes of end-stage renal disease.
+Diabetes and hypertension are the two leading causes of end-stage renal disease.

-Hypertension can cause or worsen kidney disease , and this in turn can also be caused by kidney disease.
+Hypertension can cause or worsen kidney disease, which can also be caused by kidney disease.

-Combination therapy is often necessary to effectively reduce blood pressure to target levels in patients with kidney disease because monotherapy seldom reaches the level of blood pressure decrease necessary to achieve a decrease in glomerular filtration rate .
+Combination therapy is often necessary to effectively reduce blood pressure to target levels in patients with kidney disease because monotherapy seldom reaches the level of blood pressure decrease required to decrease glomerular filtration rate.

-The first line therapy for proteinuric kidney disease includes an angiotensin-converting enzyme inhibitor or angiotensin receptor blocker, and often requires the addition of a diuretic or a calcium channel blocker.
+The first-line therapy for proteinuric kidney disease includes an angiotensin-converting enzyme inhibitor or angiotensin receptor blocker.
+It often requires the addition of a diuretic or a calcium channel blocker.

-In patients with hypertension and non-diabetic proteinuric renal disease, the addition of a calcium channel blocker to an angiotensin-converting enzyme inhibitor achieves a greater reduction in blood pressure, but does not offer an advantage to decrease progression to disease renal terminal
+In patients with hypertension and non-diabetic proteinuric renal disease, adding a calcium channel blocker to an angiotensin-converting enzyme inhibitor significantly reduces blood pressure.
+Still, it does not offer an advantage in decreasing the progression of renal disease terminal.

 Thiazide diuretics are recommended in patients with a glomerular filtration rate greater than or equal to 40 ml per minute, and loop diuretics are recommended in patients with a glomerular filtration rate less than or equal to 40 ml per minute.